Netgate/frr/doc/user/pim.rst

    prefix of group ranges covered.
 This command is vrf aware, to configure for a vrf, enter the vrf submode.

+.. index:: ip pim register-accept-list PLIST
+.. clicmd:: ip pim register-accept-list PLIST

+   When pim receives a register packet the source of the packet will be compared to the prefix-list specified, PLIST, and if a permit is received normal processing continues.
+If a deny is returned for the source address of the register packet a register stop message is sent to the source.

 .. index:: ip pim spt-switchover infinity-and-beyond
 .. clicmd:: ip pim spt-switchover infinity-and-beyond